Wizards clamp down on defense, halt losing streak with a win for the road

 The win was just the latest example of Kuzma embracing his role as a go-to scorer for the WIzards — and being able to back it up on the defensive end.

-“Obviously I didn’t have this type of role at the beginning of the year and it has picked up over the last two months,” Kuzma said.
+“Obviously I didn’t have this type of role at the beginning of the year, and it has picked up over the last two months,” Kuzma said.
 “I’m ready for this moment.
 I’ve been ready for this moment.
 Been asking for this moment for years. … I love the game.
 I study the game.
-I care about the game and it’s just coming easy to me right now.
+I care about the game, and it’s just coming easy to me right now.
 So just reaping the fruits of my labor and all the hard work that I put in.”

 Wizards Coach Wes Unseld Jr. was pleased with his team’s defensive approach.